keyvanfatehi/SublimeCloud/README.md

 ## Description

-SublimeCloud is a Sublime Text 2 Plugin which manages your settings, bundle [etc?], installed plugins? via a github repo.
+SublimeCloud is a Sublime Text 2 plugin that syncs your Packages/User directory to/from a github repository.
+Handy for reinstalling, setting up a new workstation, etc.

 ## Future Goals